kizniche/Mycodo/docs/Functions.md

             self.run_action("{uiop5678}")
 ```

-If your action is a type that receives a message (E-Mail or Note), you can modify this message to include extra information before it is added to the Note or E-Mail.
+If your Action is a type that receives a message (E-Mail or Note), you can modify this message to include extra information before it is passed to the function (so the new information is passed to the Note, E-Mail, etc.).
 To do this, append a string to the variable `self.message` and add this to the `message` parameter of self.run_action() or self.run_all_actions().
 Below are some examples.
-Note the use of "+=" instead of "=", which appends the string to the variable `self.message`.
+Note the use of "+=" instead of "=", which appends the string to the variable `self.message` instead of overwriting it.

 ```python
 # Example 1